List of Coronation Street characters introduced in 1992: Lisa Duckworth

 Lisa Horton (formerly Duckworth) was played by Caroline Milmoe.
 Lisa is introduced as the pregnant ex-girlfriend of Terry Duckworth (Nigel Pivaro), who returns to Weatherfield after a four-year absence in 1992.
 Upon her arrival, Terry is arrested and returned to prison to face charges of GBH and he and Lisa later get married after he is granted day release.
 However, Terry only intends to use the wedding as a plot to escape, and he flees the church after the ceremony.

 In September, Lisa gives birth to a son, whom she names Tommy.
 Lisa struggles as a single mother.
 After coming to the conclusion that Terry was never going to be a suitable father to Tommy and that she never loved Terry, Lisa sets her sights on bookie Des Barnes (Philip Middlemiss).
 Lisa and Des fall in love and intended to move away together, but in February 1993, Lisa is knocked down by a car outside The Rovers Return whilst attempting to retrieve change after dropping her purse.
 She suffers serious injuries and dies in hospital soon after.

+Paula Maxwell

+Paula Maxwell, portrayed by Judy Brooke, was a sixth form student at Weatherfield Comprehensive where she befriended Andy McDonald (Nicholas Cockrane).
+They would hang out in the library together, where they studied for their A-Levels.
+Despite believing Paula had a boyfriend, she reciprocated romantic feelings and the pair exchanged numbers.
+Andy's brother Steve (Simon Gregson) also fancied Paula, but she turned him down.
+Their relationship began to distract her from her academic performance and avoided Andy until their exams were over after headmistress Sue Jeffers called her out and hired Ken Barlow (William Roache) to private tutor her.
+After their results, both headed to university, however in November, Andy wanted to drop out to be with Paula, but she advised against it so his parents didn't blame her for his decision making.
+They ended their relationship a month later.

+Two years later, Paula applied for a summer job at Bettabuys, where Andy was an assistant manager.
+Curly Watts (Kevin Kennedy wasn't inclined to hire her as she had no experience, but Andy talked him around.
+Paula still had feelings for Andy and was pleased when Andy told Vera Duckworth (Liz Dawn) for skiving when she was meant to be instructing her.
+Despite spending a night together, Andy and Paula didn't rekindle their relationship and both returned to university.